Gear up FLC

 Keeping our students and employees safe and healthy is our first priority as we return to campus for in-person instruction.
 Each of you has been affected by and responded to the COVID-19 pandemic in different ways in your respective communities.
 As the Skyhawk community, we’re taking campus-specific safety measures that allow us to continue engaging in academics and activities while protecting the health of others.

-Students can receive free COVID-19 virus and antibody tests at the Student Health Center on campus.
+Students can receive free COVID-19 virus tests at the Student Health Center on campus.
 Whether they are showing symptoms themselves or have been exposed to a positive case of COVID-19, students can receive tests in the Health Center during regular business hours.
 Students requesting a test can call the Health Center at 970-247-7355.

 Faculty and staff FLC insurance will cover testing at Cedar Diagnostics in Durango and HR has protocols in place for isolation and returning to work for employees.